SkillsFundingAgency/das-provide-feedback-employer/README.md

         * Generate a random GUID, and add a record to the `Users` table.
         * Using the same GUID, add the GUID, the `UKRPN` of a training provider(s), and the `EmployerAccountId` to the `EmployerFeedback` table in the `ESFA.DAS.EmployerFeedbackEmail.Database` database.
         * Remembering the `FeedbackId` of the record(s) you just created, add a record to the `EmployerSurveyCodes` table in the `ESFA.DAS.EmployerFeedbackEmail.Database` database.
-* **appsettings.development.json file** - Add the following to the appsettings.development.json file.
+* **local.settings.json file** - Add the following to the appsettings.development.json file in the `ESFA.DAS.ProviderFeedback.Employer.Functions.Emailer` functions app.

-##### Add local.settings.json to ESFA.DAS.ProviderFeedback.Employer.Functions.Emailer

 Please note all the connection string and secrets to API have been removed.
 This will need updating.